Logius-standaarden/API-Design-Rules/Designrules v1.0.md

 >
 > One should only include the major version number.
 Minor version number and patch version number are included in the header of the message.
 Minor and patch versions have no impact on existing code, but major version do.

 An API will never be fully stable.
 Change is inevitable.
 Managing change is important.
-In general, well documented and timely communicated deprecation schedules are the most importand for API users.
+In general, well documented and timely communicated deprecation schedules are the most important for API users.

 <section data-format="markdown" class="informative">